tungomedia/kvk-app/README.md

 * Show last visited companies (with link to detail page) (self made up UI improvement)

-## Documentation
-* In the components folder are the components i created for the navbar, searchbar and searchresults
-* The routes directory is were i wanted to start with routing for the detail page
-* the services directory contains the restApi service
-* The app starts in the index.js / app.js file

 ## problems along the way:

 -   In general i mostly ran into the issue of finding out how something should be done in react, as I have told in my motivation, I have a lot of experience with Vuejs, not so much with react.